office-window-skyline-view

 The MVL process requires the appointment of a licenced insolvency practitioner as liquidator, the agreement of the board of directors and at least 75 per cent of a company’s shareholders (members) before it can proceed.
 The appointment of a liquidator reduces the risk to a board of directors, the threat of future litigation and personal liability.

-The directors swear a Declaration of Solvency (which is supported by a balance sheet) and hold a board meeting to convene a meeting of shareholders at which it is resolved to place a company into liquidation and appoint a licensed insolvency practitioner.
+The directors swear a Declaration of Solvency, supported by a balance sheet, and hold a board meeting to convene a shareholders meeting.
+At this meeting, a resolution is passed to place the company into liquidation and appoint a licensed insolvency practitioner.
 These meetings can be held with little or no notice with the consent of the shareholder(s).
 The convening of these meetings and all associated documents and filings at Companies House will be dealt with by the proposed liquidator.

-The appointment of the liquidator is advertised in the London Gazette, and notice to creditors to submit claims must also be publicised by the liquidator to allow potential creditors to claim against the company.
+The liquidator’s appointment is advertised in the London Gazette, and a notice to creditors must be publicised, allowing potential creditors to submit claims against the company.
 After 21 days, the liquidator can distribute any assets to the members either in cash or 'in specie'.

-Once the liquidator has completed their work, which will generally be to realise any assets and distribute the surplus funds to the shareholders, they must obtain tax clearance.
+Once the liquidator has completed their work, which will generally be to realise any assets and distribute the surplus funds to the shareholders.
 Once tax matters have been finalised the liquidator files a final return at Companies House and the company is automatically dissolved three months after the filing of the final return and struck off the register.

 Generally, no claims against the company that were not registered with the liquidator can be made subsequently.